Passenger Rail Agency of South Africa: Difficulties

-Between 2011 and 2021 PRASA experienced a significant fall in its ability to fulfill its mandate to provide rail based public transportation in South Africa's urban areas.
+Between 2011 and 2021 PRASA experienced a significant fall in its ability to fulfil its mandate to provide rail based public transportation in South Africa's urban areas.
 Statistics SA found that about 80% of regular PRASA commuters had stopped using the company's network of municipal railway services between 2013 and 2021.

 High levels of corruption, maladministration and mismanagement, largely associated with the presidency of Jacob Zuma, were blamed for the fall in the state owned enterprise's ability to provide basic rail passenger transport services.
 These issues were investigated by the Public Protector of South Africa.

 PRASA has also been criticised for being very slow to pay its suppliers.

 PRASA mismanagement led to the loss of R2.65 billion, through the acquisition of Spanish Afro 4000 trains which were unsuitable for South African rails.
 The Afro 4000 requires 4.14 meters of clearance, too high for SA rail infrastructure at 3.965 m.

 The resulting scandal led to the 2015 removal of CEO, Lucky Montana and his chief engineer "Dr." Daniel Mtimkulu.
 Subsequent investigation revealed that Daniel Mtimkulu had falsified his qualifications.
 Having claimed to possess an electrical engineering doctorate, he was exposed as merely a technologist without even having completed a 4-year engineering B.S.

 During December 2016, acting PRASA CEO Collins Letsoalo told the Parliamentary Standing Committee on Public Accounts that the organisation had incurred R13.9 billion in irregular expenditure while 142 contracts worth R24 billion were being investigated for corruption with some cases referred to the Hawks.

 In mid-August 2019, Transport Minister Fikile Mbalula launched a war room with a 100 day plan to improve PRASA's railway network and to plot its progress.
 Director-General Alec Moemi was placed in charge of the unit and daily status meetings were to be held with performance managed and monitored daily.
 Progress would have to be made by 31 December 2019.
 Targets included improving arrival times of Metrorail from 50.2% to 85% and increasing the amount of train sets available; improving arrival times of the Shosholoza Meyl from 3% to 50% and the amount of available locomotives, among others.

 Early December 2019 saw Transport Minister Fikile Mbalula fire the PRASA board and its chief executive officer and placed the organisation under administration after failing government audits and their inability to stabilise its financial position and market share.
 He announced the appointment of Bongisizwe Mpondo, managing director and founder of the transport company Safiri as the new administrator.